jcweiss2/risk_primer/Framing/Hello.md

 (You consider turning to margin classifiers (e.g. SVMs), but you realize if you're not a support vector, you don't count at all.)

 Realizing that you remain unsettled, Doe II suggests building a secondary model on the subgroup.
+But who should be included?
+If the initial model is not good
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExOTcwNDg3MzUsOTQzMTEyMzQ5LC0xMj
+eyJoaXN0b3J5IjpbLTIwMTQzODA3NjIsOTQzMTEyMzQ5LC0xMj
 Q3OTM1NzE4LC0xODQyODIyNDk2LC0yMDA0MTEyMTQ4LC05NDAz
 NjM4OTIsLTEyMDQ2NjI2MzEsLTEyMDA2NDI0Miw0MDE5NjI5OT
 EsODM5MzAzMzc3XX0=